rapidsai/cudf/cpp/docs/DOCUMENTATION.md

 # libcudf++ C++ Documentation Guide

-These guidelines apply for documenting all libcudf C++ source files using doxygen style formatting although only publich APIs and classes are actually [published](https://docs.rapids.ai/api/libcudf/stable/index.html).
+These guidelines apply to documenting all libcudf C++ source files using doxygen style formatting although only public APIs and classes are actually [published](https://docs.rapids.ai/api/libcudf/stable/index.html).

 ## Copyright License

-This is included here but may also be mentioned in a coding guideline document as well.
+The copyright comment is included here but may also be mentioned in a coding guideline document as well.
 The following is the license header comment that should appear at the beginning of every C++ source file.

 ```c++